 9.2 HBR Merchants are subject to obligatory registration requirements with the Card Schemes and the Card Scheme’s requirements for the relevant merchant category code (MCC), including obligatory registration of the HBR Merchant in high brand risk programs (Visa PRM and Mastercard MRP).
 During the HBR Merchant registration, key information about the HBR Merchant, such as URL(s), principal identity, business address, dates of site inspection and approved monthly sales volume is gathered and provided to the Card Scheme(s) for review, financial statements or any additional required information.
 The Merchant undertakes to provide any such information to Intergiro upon request and without delay.

-9.3 The registration of an HBR Merchant with the Card Schemes and (ii) regulatory monitoring services, is subject to the payment of initial registration fees and annual fees.
-To the extent the Merchant is an HBR Merchant, it undertakes to pay such registration fees and quarterly or annual fees upfront.
+9.4 The registration of a HBR Merchant with (i) the Card Schemes and (ii) regulatory monitoring services, is subject to the payment of initial registration fees and/or quarterly or annual fees.
+To the extent the Merchant is a HBR Merchant, it undertakes to pay such registration fees and quarterly or annual fees upfront.
 The Merchant acknowledges that such fees are non-refundable.

 10. PCI Compliance

 10.1 The Merchant must maintain and demonstrate compliance, at its own cost, with the requirements of the Payment Card Industry Data Security Standards (“PCI-DSS”) as applicable to its business and to the Card Schemes’ security requirements, including protection of Card Transaction information.
 Upon Intergiro's request, the Merchant undertakes to provide copies of its PCI documentation (including applicable self-assessment questionnaires) within five (5) Business Days.